-In an economic environment with record inflation & rising interest rates, business leaders are prudent to think carefully about their company’s financial future.
-With the looming threat of a recession, leaders should be aware that enterprises that invest in automation are likely to recover faster from economic downturns than their competitors.
+In an economic environment with record inflation and rising interest rates, business leaders are understandably worried about their company’s financial future.
+With the looming threat of a recession, automation can be an important tool to help your organization recover faster from economic downturns than your competitors.

 - What test automation is

 - How test automation can give you a leg up over competitors during a recession